 Check that the hard drive LED has been connected correctly

-On a rare occasion, a hard drive LED on a desktop computer gets connected to the wrong pin header.
-This can cause your LED to stay on permanently and not show when your hard drive is actually reading and writing.
+Occasionally, a hard drive LED on a desktop computer gets connected to the wrong pin header.
+This can cause your LED to stay on permanently and not show when your hard drive reads and writes.

-Although it won’t cause a slow computer, it may solve the problem of the light being on permanently.
+Although it won’t cause a slow computer, it may permanently solve the problem of the light being on.

-If you download and check the connector’s location for the hard drive light in the motherboards manual, you can eliminate this as being the cause.
+If you download and check the connector’s location for the hard drive light in the motherboard’s manual, you can eliminate this as the cause.